 Keeping well and being conscious of your eating and drinking habits has a knock on effect to your skin.
 Monitor for any reactions or relation to your acne patterns to help target root causes of breakouts.

 Dehydration can tell the skin it needs to produce more oil which can start the vicious cycle of excess sebum.
-Don’t overexpose the skin to too much sun and incorporate hydrators such as Hyaluronic Acid to keep it hydrated.
+Don’t overexpose the skin to too much sun and incorporate hydrators such as Hyaluronic Acid Serum to keep it hydrated.
 This also applies to water consumption - aim for at least 3 litres per day.

 CONTACTING A DOCTOR/DERMATOLOGIST